domRiddle/ASF/Configuration.md

 `MarkReceivedMessagesAsRead` will automatically mark **all** messages being received by the account on which ASF is running, both private and group.
 This typically should be used by alt accounts only in order to clear "new message" notification coming e.g. from you during executing ASF commands.
 We do not recommend this option for primary accounts, unless you want to cut yourself from any kind of new messages notifications, **including** those that happened while you were offline, assuming that ASF was still left open dismissing it.

-`MarkBotMessagesAsRead` and `MarkTradeMessagesAsRead` work in a similar manner by marking only specific messages as read.
-However, keep in mind that Steam implementantion of acknowledging chat message **also** acknowledges all messages that happened **before** that one, so if by any chance you don't want to miss a message that happened in-between of a specific event you decided to mark, you typically want to avoid those options.
+`MarkBotMessagesAsRead` works in a similar manner by marking only bot messages as read.
+However, keep in mind that when using that option on group chats with your bots and other people, Steam implementantion of acknowledging chat message **also** acknowledges all messages that happened **before** the one you decided to mark, so if by any chance you don't want to miss unrelated message that happened in-between, you typically want to avoid using this feature.
+Obviously, it's also risky when you have multiple primary accounts (e.g. from different users) running in the same ASF instance, as you can also miss their normal out-of-ASF messages.

 If you're unsure how to configure this option, it's best to leave it at default.